rtcharity/academic-kickstart/content/blog/cost-effectiveness_of_developing_a_vaccine.md

 ### <a name="nondalyhandle">3.3.)
 How do you want to handle benefits that are not captured by DALYs?</a>

-As reviewed in our \[assessment of the benefits of vaccines\](link), there are multiple economic benefits from health savings due to reduced health care costs and reduced spending on combating the disease.
+As reviewed in our [assessment of the benefits of vaccines]({{< ref "blog/how_beneficial_have_vaccines_been.md" >}}), there are multiple economic benefits from health savings due to reduced health care costs and reduced spending on combating the disease.
 Similarly, there may be substantial medium-term benefits from economic development via a healthier population.
 None of these effects are accounted for in our DALY-based modeling.

 Additionally, if we vaccinate enough to achieve a significant degree of herd immunity but not enough to outright eradicate a disease, the benefit of this herd immunity is also not accounted for in our models.
 This would likely not affect our 60% SSA estimate much but may affect our eradication estimate.